 - at the positive fluctuation of the input signal, the quantity of reverse biasing on the (P) gate substance or material is abridged, thus growing the active cross-sectional part of the channel and lessening the resistance between source and drain.

 - When resistance cuts, current moving in the JFET upsurges.
-This upsurge reasons the voltage loss across resistance (R3) to upsurge, due to this reason drain voltage decrease.
+This upsurge causes the voltage loss across resistance (R3) to upsurge, and due to this reason drain voltage decreases.

 - . at the negative change of the rotation, the quantity of reverse biasing on the gate of the junction FET is amplified and the act of the circuitry is inverted.

-- This causes the output signal to 180 degrees out of phase.
+- This causes the output signal to be 180 degrees out of phase.